schellingb/dosbox-pure/README.md

 To use the NE2000 card make sure to configure the Windows 95/98 driver to use base address port set to 0x300 and base IRQ set to 10.

-### MIDI Playback with SoundFonts or MT-32
+### MIDI Playback with SoundFonts, MT-32 or SC-55
-If DOSBox Pure finds one or more `.SF2` sound font file in the `system` directory of the frontend, one of them can be selected via the `Audio > MIDI SoundFont` core option.
+If DOSBox Pure finds one or more `.SF2` sound font files in the `system` directory of the frontend, one of them can be selected via the `Audio > MIDI Output` core option.
 This sound font will then be used to play General Midi and Sound Canvas music.

 If the `system` directory contains a pair of `_control.rom` and `_pcm.rom` files, an MT-32 synthesizer can be emulated with them.
+Similarily, if it contains a set of `rom1.bin`, `rom2.bin`, `waverom1.bin`, etc. files (with or without a prefix), an SC-55 module can be emulated with them.

-Alternatively if the content mounted to the C: drive contains a file named DOSBOX.SF2 or MT32_CONTROL.ROM/MT32_PCM.ROM, it will be used as a per-game override to the core option.
+Alternatively if the content mounted to the C: drive contains a file named DOSBOX.SF2, MT32_CONTROL.ROM/MT32_PCM.ROM or ROM1.BIN/etc., it will be used as a per-game override to the core option.

 ### Cheat Support
 DOSBox Pure exposes its memory for cheats in the libretro frontend.